 Formation of macrophages

-Macrophages are formed through differentiation of monocytes, one of the major groups of white blood cells of the immune system.
+Macrophages are formed through the differentiation of monocytes, one of the major groups of white blood cells of the immune system.

 This type of immunity is a long-term immunity which is acquired when a macrophage digests a microbe and presents the microbe's antigen on its surface to alert other white blood cells to the presence of the invading particle.
 Other white blood cells then multiply and amount an immune response against the pathogen.